Cocompactly cubulated crystallographic groups: Constructing actions on

-Moreover, it appears that Example~16.11 of~\cite{WiseIsraelHierarchy}, due to Dunbar, is a torsion-free, 3-dimensional crystallographic group $D$ such that $\integers^m\times D$ fails to be cocompactly cubulated for all $m$, by a similar argument using the fact that a 3-cube does not admit a 6-fold rotation.
-Roughly speaking, adding extra dimensions only helps to obtain a cocompact cubulation if the point group is allowed to act nontrivially, if necessary, on the group of translations in the new directions.

 By contrast, let $W$ act on $\integers$ by $a(1)=b(1)=1$ and $c(1)=-1$.
 The resulting semidirect product $\integers\rtimes W$ acts properly and cocompactly on $\mathbf R_3$.
 Indeed, as shown in the middle picture in Figure~\ref{fig:hex2}, $\integers_6$ acts as an orientation-reversing automorphism of a 3-cube -- in the notation of Figure~\ref{fig:hex2}, $c$ is the permutation $(123456)(78)$.
-The generator of the $\integers$ factor acts as a translation orthogonal to the $c^2$-invariant collection of arrowed segments in Figure~\ref{fig:hex2}, and the action of $P_W$ -- which takes the arrowed segments at right in Figure~\ref{fig:hex2} to the unarrowed ones -- induces the indicated action of $\langle c\rangle$ on $\integers$. \end{exmp}
+The plane containing the barycenters of the 3-cubes shown in Figure~\ref{fig:hex2} is stabilized by $c$, which acts as a 6-fold rotation.
+The generator of the $\integers$ factor acts as a translation orthogonal to this plane, and $c$ acts on the axis of this translation by reversing signs.
+Hence the action of $P_{_W}$ induces the given action of $\langle c\rangle$ on $\integers$.